rocheston/rosecoin/README.md

 > make

-The compiling will take about 60 minutes depending on your system hardware.

 The compiled Rosecoin GUI wallet named rosecoin-qt can be found in the folder “src/qt” when compiling is finished.
 Client tools rosecoin-cl, rosecoin-tx and the daemon rosecoind can be found in the folder “src” when compiling is finished.